GST Notice

 GST ASMT-14 Notice: Best Judgment Assessment

-Last reviewed: March 2025 · Sourced from official government portals
+Last reviewed: April 2026 · Sourced from official government portals

 If you are reading this, it is likely because an earlier ASMT-10 scrutiny notice was either not replied to or the reply was not accepted by the officer.

 ASMT-14 is issued under Section 62 of the CGST Act (Assessment of Non-Filers).
-It is the GST officer's best judgment assessment - meaning they have determined your GST liability using whatever information they had, without your input.
+It is the GST officer's best judgment assessment, meaning they have determined your GST liability using whatever information they had, without your input.
 The final assessment order follows in ASMT-15.

-Here is the important part: if you file all your pending returns within 30 days of receiving ASMT-14, the assessment order can be withdrawn.
+If you file all your pending returns within 30 days of receiving ASMT-14, the assessment order can be withdrawn.
 This is a one-time relief built into the law.

 Source: Section 62, CGST Act 2017.
 Rule 100, CGST Rules 2017.